jaroslawr/notes/unix/cli/ss.md

 `ss -a`

+List TCP sockets:

+`ss -t`

-List sockets along with associated processes:
+List sockets with their owner processes:

 `ss -p`

+List listening TCP sockets with their owner process:

+`ss -lptn`

 List connections FROM given host to given port: